yeonhooy/Meteor_Control_Channel_Isolation_SDN_Virtualization/README.md

 * `PhysicalTopology` contains topology generating script codes; `linear.py`, `fattree.py` based on Mininet.
 * `SDN controller` contains executing SDN controller(ONOS) script code, `onos.sh`
-* `METEOR` contains Java Maven project, `Meteor` for Meteor implementation and exectuion script file, `Meteorstart.sh` for starting Meteor network hypervisor.
+* `METEOR` contains Java Maven project, `Meteor/` for Meteor implementation
-* `Meteor predictor` contains training/inferencing codes
-   * Meteor predictor/training
-   * Meteor predictor/inference
+   * `Meteorstart.sh` for starting Meteor network hypervisor
+   * `MeteorPredictor/` for training and inferencing control traffic

 Below you will find instructions on how to use the tools provided in this repository to either reproduce our findings or profile your own setup to explore it's characteristics.